PredixDev/px-chart/README.md

 Please use [Github Issues](https://github.com/PredixDev/px-chart/issues) to submit any bugs you might find.

-When using Predix zoom (zoom-controls = "controls"), you cannot specify zoomType.
+When using Predix zoom (zoom-controls = "showcontrols"), you cannot specify zoomType.
 Only 'x' zoomType is supported currently.
-If you other zoomTypes, set zoom-controls to 'none'.
+If you other zoomTypes, set zoom-controls to 'hidecontrols'.